mat1/building-microservices/exercises/1-first-app.md

 6. Open http://localhost:8080/ in the browser

-Then you should see the "Whitelabel Error Page" shown below
+Now you should see the "Whitelabel Error Page" shown below:

 ![spring](images/1-whitelabel.png)

-### Second Step
+## Second Step

-In this step you add a new REST endpoint and build and start the app from your command line
+In this step you add a new REST endpoint and build and start the app from your command line.

 1. Add a new Controller (Java class) to Spring Boot